guillainbisimwa/micity-ios-react-native/README.md

 - Loadshedding: Get the Loadshedding schedule for your area for all the stages.
 - Map: Helping you get to your destination with route planning and traffic updates for walking, driving and cycling .
 - Service provider: Find the service provider that will meet your needs from plumbing, transport, laundry and many other services.
-- MiCiti App is your one stop city app for everything you need and improving service delivery in South Africa .
+- MyCiti App is your one stop city app for everything you need and improving service delivery in South Africa .

 ## Built With